 Alternatives To A Home Equity Loan

-- A personal loan has the opposite set of advantages and disadvantages from a home equity loan.
+A personal loan has the opposite set of advantages and disadvantages from a home equity loan.
 A personal loan requires no collateral, meaning you won’t risk losing your home.
 However, the lack of collateral means you’ll receive a higher interest rate and pay more for the loan.

-- Credit cards are straightforward financial tools for many purchases.
-Furthermore, credit card companies typically offer new customers 0% APR for several months to a year, allowing them to carry interest-free debt for an extended time.
+Credit cards are straightforward financial tools for many purchases.
+Furthermore, credit card companies typically offer new customers an introductory 0% APR for several months to a year, allowing them to carry interest-free debt for an extended time.
 However, once it kicks in, the interest rate on credit cards is higher than almost every other form of debt.

 Should I Get A Home Equity Loan?